Raghavvram/docker-compose-files/README.md

 # docker-compose-files
-collection of all docker compose files
+collection of docker-compose files for the service that I host in my homelab (self-hosting)